 By the time we’re adults, we’re so accustomed to making decisions that we may not think about the process we go through.
 But thinking out loud when you’re making choices — from what to make for dinner to where to go on vacation — can help clue kids in to the way you’re arriving at them.
 What are your alternatives?
 What are the pros and cons of each?

 The next step is to involve your children in a dialogue about decisions that affect them.
 For example: the decision of whether to attend a classmate’s birthday party or go to a different friend’s house instead.
 Ask your child why they should go to the party versus the reasons not to go.
 But then discuss how the birthday child might feel if they learned your child skipped the party to play with a friend.
 The earlier you can help kids be thoughtful about how their decisions may impact others, the better.

-“It’s really important to include kids in those conversations because you’re modeling a lot of really great skills,” says Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute.
+“It’s really important to include kids in those conversations because you’re modeling a lot of really great skills,” says Rachel Busman, PsyD, a clinical psychologist.
 “You’re also conveying that your child’s thoughts and opinions are important, and that there are many points that go into making a decision.”

 When modeling decision-making, focus on general questions that can help your child process all of the information they’ll need:

 - What decision do I need to make?

 - What are my options, including less-preferable ones?